ubilabs/fastbillr/README.md

     Fastbillr::Customer.search("foo")

 #### Create a new customer
 There are different required fields depending on e.g. customer_type.
-Please refer the fastbill api documentation.
+Please have a look at the fastbill api documentation.

     Fastbillr::Customer.create(last_name: "foo", firstname: "bar")

 ## Run the test suite

-    $ rake
+    rake

 ## Contributing